0

 When Should You Consider Endodontic Retreatment?

-• Persistent pain or discomfort in the tooth
+• Persistent or recurring pain in the previously treated tooth

 Why Choose Apex Endodontics for Your Retreatment?